mimeiners/prj-wi/docs/Gesamtsystem/interface_management.md

 As a Level 2 function "LVL2_interface.py" is started in "LVL1_threads.py" as a thread upon system start.

+#### Structure

-##### Structure
+##### LvL2_interface.py

 The main interface is defined in "LVL2_interface.py".
 It's main structure is defined in the function "interface()", which is started as a thread in "LVL1_threads".
 Inside "Interface()" there two sections.

  The first section initialises the used keyword dictionary for the interface.
 This section also includes a while loop which stops interface activity until the first connection, after a system start, has been found.
 The second section contains the main functionality of the interface, defined by two threads which both serve one function each.
 The first function is "_ping()", which sends a ping keyword to the connected client and governs the current connection status.
-The second the
+The second the thread calls the function "_recv()" which constantly supervises the connection port.
+Once it receives a message from another device, it checks if this message is a keyword or a ACK.
+If a keyword or ACK has been detected, a reaction function is called.
+If the message is either, no reation follows.
+The reaction funtion stops the "_recv" function detecting any more messages until the reaction resolved.

+##### LVL3_classes.py

+ Another part of the interface can be found in "LVL3_classes.py".
+This part includes three integral parts of the interface functionality.
+The function "_find_connection()", the variable "connection_status" and the function "server_send()".

+ The function "_find_connection()" searches for a new connection.
+It is assumed that during the time of the function call, no connection with any other device exists.

+ The variable "connection_status" reflects the current necessary status of a connection.
+"True" means there is connection and "False" means there is no connection. ##It can be called by any function inside the system, if needed.
+Most of the time the function "server_send()" accesses the variable to check if an message can be send.
+This variable is set by "_find_connection()" if a connection has been found and gets resetted by "_ping()" if an NACK has been received.## The not yet mentioned function "set_connection_status()" is used to set "connection_status" to any state.
+This function is used as there were concerns about the imported state of "connection_status".
+With "set_connection_status()" the function can change "connection_status" as a local variable in "LVL3_classes.py" instead of an imported one.

+The function "server_send()" can be accessed by every function in the code, which imported "LVL3_classes.py".
+It allows each part of the code to send a message to a connected device.
+The function automatically includes all necessary steps for a successfull transmission, including to check if there is a connection at all.

 ### Network design